consoledotdev/home/content/code-collaboration-pair-programming/_index.md

 In our limited testing, the video of participants would freeze sometimes, joining the call again fixes the issue temporarily.
-Enterprise users hosting on-premises servers can only have 25% of the total users online at same time.
+Enterprise users hosting on-premises servers should note that only 25% of the total users can be online at the same time, this limit can be increased by paying more.
-This limitation feels arbitrarily restrictive and the only way to increase this limit is by paying more.

 Permissions must be granted before the session starts and there is no way to change permissions whilst the session is active.
-It is not possible to grant permissions to selective participants or hide any sensitive files in the directory.
-This might lead to accidental exposure of API keys.
+It is not possible to grant permissions to selective participants.

 Although it is possible to conduct unit tests remotely via CodeTogether, support is limited to a handful of frameworks - JUnit, TestNG, PHPUnit, and Pytest.
 This